|

 between the 16H and Big4 boxes apart from the gear wheels.

-There are some point of attention.
+There are some points of attention.
 The M&I

 Manual does not give any figures for the total wear